-Approximately 10,000 acres of the WHMP lands lie within al partners such as the Northwest Ecological Institute, Xerces the greater Portland-Vancouver region, mostly surround-Society, Oregon Wildlife Institute, and Oregon Department ing Merwin Reservoir with a small portion to the north and of Fish and Wildlife to monitor and conduct surveys on Port east near Yale Reservoir.
-The dominant cover type is a mix of properties and evaluate overall biological function.
-Current Douglas fir, western red cedar, hemlock, and bigleaf maple typprojects focus on western painted turtles, amphibians, grassical of low-elevation Western Cascades forest.
-Most stands are the typical young, closed-canopy forests of the region, but they Port facilities are located along and near significant ecological resources, including the Columbia and Willamette rivers, range in age from recently planted following timber harvest activities to mature and old-growth (approximately 5 percent). the Columbia Slough, and Smith and Bybee Wetlands Natural Other forested habitats include mixed stands of deciduous and Area.
-Wetland mitigation sites are managed to ensure highfunctioning hydrology and connectivity to neighboring sites.

-coniferous trees, upland deciduous stands dominated by red alders, and small oak sites that exist on rocky outcrops.
+Approximately 10,000 acres of the WHMP lands lie within the greater Portland-Vancouver region, mostly surrounding Merwin Reservoir with a small portion to the north and east near Yale Reservoir.
+The dominant cover type is a mix of Douglas fir, western red cedar, hemlock, and bigleaf maple typical of low-elevation Western Cascades forest.
+Most stands are the typical young, closed-canopy forests of the region, but they range in age from recently planted following timber harvest activities to mature and old-growth (approximately 5 percent).
+Other forested habitats include mixed stands of deciduous and coniferous trees, upland deciduous stands dominated by red alders, and small oak sites that exist on rocky outcrops.